 - a.
 Ajax has adopted a Zero Tolerance Policy for items including but not limited to harassment, smoking/vaping and violence in the workplace.
 Workers determined to be in non-compliance with specified Zero Tolerance items are subject to immediate permanent removal from the jobsite by their employer.
 Owner requirements supersede Ajax policies. - b.
 Fall exposures exceeding 6'-0, exposure to live energized electrical components without proper protection and/or permits, confined space and exposure to non-compliant OSHA excavations will subject the employee to removal from the jobsite by their employer.
-The employee must be retrained before returning to the site.
-Worker must be retrained within two days and returned to the jobsite, he subcontractor employer must supply written verification of re-training before the employee will be permitted to return.
+Worker must be retrained returning to the jobsite.
+The subcontractor/employer must supply written verification of re-training before the employee will be permitted to return.
 Retraining will be only allowed once.
 A repeat violation will require immediate and permanent removal.
-The foreman or direct supervisor may also be subject to retraining, possible removal from the project and a fine may be imposed.
+The foreman or direct supervisor may also be subject to retraining, possible removal from the project.